kubernetes-retired/service-catalog/docs/install-1.6.md

 1. Etcd 3
 2. Third Party Resources (also, known as TPRs) - this is an _alpha_ feature right now.
-It has known issues and may be removed at any time
+It has known issues and may be removed at any time.

 The first implementation requires that the API server has access to an Etcd 3 cluster, and the second only requires access to the Kubernetes API to store TPRs.